pwr-Solaar/Solaar/docs/capabilities.md

 Other mice (such as the MX Master 3) don't have a button specific for this purpose but have buttons that can be used for it.

-The `DPI Sliding Adjustment` setting, which is only present on devices that support this capability in Solaar, assigns a button to adjust sensitivity.
+The `Key/Button Diversion` setting can assign buttons to adjust sensitivity by setting the value for the button to `Sliding DPI`.
+This capability is only present if the device supports changing the DPI in this way.

-Pressing the button when the button is diverted causes the mouse pointer to stop moving.
+Pressing a button when it is set to `Sliding DPI` causes the mouse pointer to stop moving.
 When the button is released a new Sensitivity (DPI) value is applied to the mouse, depending on how far right or left the mouse is moved.
 If the mouse is moved only a little bit the previous value that was set is applied to the mouse.